Kolektivo/kolektivo-monetary-contracts/CONTRIBUTING.md

 However, if an applicable error type exists already in the codebase, revert using the error type.

 Use **assert** statements for internal invariants that should **never** be broken.

+### Returning addresses vs. Interface types

+Always return addresses instead of concrete interface types.

+While this style reduces the semantic meaning of the return types it has the positive side-effect that caller's do not need to include the Interface definitions into their codebase.

+However, to work against the loss of type information make sure that the documentation is sufficint for developers reason about the returned address.